This section provides instructions for connecting to the Client Manager service on the Client system and adding data sources.

 Connect to the Service

-From the Dashboard Page, which is the default page a console session starts on, select the link in the upper left hand corner of the group of data sources for the Client Manager to get to the data sources page for the Client Manager.
+From the Dashboard Page, which is the default page a console session starts on, select the link in the upper left corner of the group of data sources for the Client Manager to get to the data sources page for the Client Manager.

-If you have multiple Clients on the same machine, you can manage them with a single
+When you have multiple Clients on the same machine, you can manage them with a single

 service.
 The service controls all client runs and the DBClntCfgServer